creatively-stupid/canvos/README.md

 ## CanvOS vs. CanvOS 2

-this project is both called CanvOS and CanvOS 2. this is because I made a CanvOS a while ago, but used a really slow canvas graphics implementation (i drew a bunch of 1x1 rectangles).
-I never released CanvOS, and thus this project is simultaniously CanvOS and CanvOS 2
+This project is both called CanvOS and CanvOS 2. this is because I made a CanvOS a while ago, but used a really slow canvas graphics implementation (i drew a bunch of 1x1 rectangles).
+I never released CanvOS, and thus this project is simultaniously CanvOS and CanvOS 2.

 ## Installation